 The removal of sin from men on the earth before they enter into the eternal state implies there will be no need for government then.
 God instituted the principle of government with Noah in order to restrict evil and wickedness after the flood.
 From that time all human government has failed in its responsibility because of man’s fallen state.
 The millennium will be when the second Adam makes good all the failures and miseries brought in by the first Adam.
 We especially see from Old Testament prophecy this will be true concerning the principle of government of the earth during the millennium.
 Jesus, as King over all the kings that remain on the earth in the Gentile nations, will rule over them until all is brought into subjection under His feet.
 As Messiah He will be King of the Jews over a united Israel.
 Earthly Jerusalem will be the capital city of His government over the earth.
 Surly we can see that government is a necessary millennial condition, simply because of the continuance of the fallen Adam state in all men on the earth at that time.

-The difference between the future millennial state and eternity is a matter of seeing and comprehending biblical principles and their inherent consequences from human failure.
-There is the matter of creature responsibility.
-Adam’s disobedience in the garden was a failure in the principle of creature responsibility.
-The consequence was that sin came into the world, and death with it, and so sin with mortality passed on to every man (Rom.
+The difference between the future millennial state and eternity is a matter of comprehending biblical principles and their inherent consequences of human failure.
+There is the principle of creature responsibility.
+Adam’s disobedience in the garden was a failure of his responsibility before God, his Creator.
+The consequence was sin coming into the world, and death with it.
+The sin nature, with mortality, was passed on to every man by natural birth (Rom.
 5:12).
+This was mankind’s new fallen state.
 Adam and Eve were chased out of the garden and away from the presence of God.
-We easily see the consequences brought on by man’s Adam nature – the time period from exiting the garden going on to the flood tells the story of what man brings about in his state of sin, when there is no principle of government.
+We easily see the consequences brought on by the fall of man.
+The time period from exiting the garden going on to the flood tells the story of what mankind brings about in his state of sin, when there is no principle of government.
 Man filled the earth with wickedness and violence, and God had to destroy the world that was then by a deluge (Gen. 6:5-7).
 With Noah coming out of the ark, the principle of government is instituted, in order to restrict man’s sin nature and its production of sins (Gen. 9:6).
-Yet even this newly instituted principle had to have the previous principle of creature responsibility applied to it.
+Yet even this newly instituted principle had to have the previous principle of human responsibility applied to it.
 When men are placed by God in civil authority, it does serve in a general way to curb man’s expression of his sin nature (Rom.
 13:1-5).
-But men are fallen in Adam.
-When they are set up in civil authority by God, as a creature these kings and rulers and magistrates are still responsible to obey God.
+But mankind is fallen in Adam.
+When they are set up in civil authority by God, these kings and rulers and magistrates are still responsible to obey God.
 This obviously is the weak point.
 From Noah until now, all human government eventually fails in its responsibility before God.

 How then may we view God’s principle of government in the coming millennium?
 It will still be the government of man, but it will not be a world government by fallen man.
 Jesus is not of Adam, the first man.
-Jesus is the second Adam, the last man.
-More than this, as man He is the beginning of God’s new creation, the first born from among the dead.
+Jesus is the second Adam, the last man (1 Cor.
+15:45-47).
+More than this, as man He is the beginning of God’s new creation, the first born from among the dead (Col. 1:18, Rev. 1:5).
 He is the glorified Man sitting now at the right hand of God.
 When He returns to the earth He is the perfect Man, and will fulfill in perfect responsibility the principle of government of the earth during the future millennium.
 Jesus is the heavenly Man, and is fully qualified to bring forth in the earth heavenly rule and government – the authority and power of the kingdom of heaven.
 But again, this is all millennial.
 Government is necessary for the millennium; it is not necessary for eternity.